grassii/ruri/README.md

 ## Setup

-place the script on your **$PATH** and make an alias in your .bashrc or .bash_profile for maximum comfort
+Place the script on your **$PATH** and make an alias in your .bashrc or .bash_profile for maximum comfort

 ```
 alias ruri="bash ruri.sh"